tarekradi/Friendly-Voice/README.md

 ### 📂 Page & Folder Navigation
 - **Hierarchical Layout**: Create "Folders" that link to new pages, allowing for deep categorization of vocabulary.
+- **Optional Folder Text tracking**: Users can choose whether folder names should be added to the sentence bar when navigated (disabled by default).
 - **Flexible Grids**: Configure different grid dimensions (2x2, 3x3, 4x4, etc.) for each individual page.
 - **Smart Page Selection**: When managing or selecting pages, the page names are sorted and the "<New Page>" option is conveniently placed at the top of the list.
 - **Navigation Controls**: Dedicated Home, Back, and Clear buttons for easy usage.